noamzilo/JustGptIt/ai_help/ai_gcp_state.md

   - Storage Admin
   - Artifact Registry Writer

 Note: The Cloud Run deployment encountered an error and needs to be resolved.
+Likely the docker fails on local as well.